Meet the musicians of your Newark Symphony Orchestra. Learn more >

-The Newark Symphony Orchestra (NSO) has performed as a community orchestra since its founding in 1966.
+The Newark Symphony Orchestra (NSO) has performed as a community orchestra in Newark, De since its founding in 1966.
 The orchestra currently includes about 80 performing musicians of all backgrounds, who share a love of classical music.

 NSO performs at least eight concerts per season.
 Four of these concerts are in the Symphony Series, which feature a themed program that mixes familiar repertoire and other exciting orchestral gems.
-Click here to see a YouTube video of our December 2010 performance with Newark High School students, as directed by Rosaria Macera.
-The Chamber Series consists of four concerts featuring the Newark Symphony Chamber Orchestra, Newark Symphony Chorus, and various small ensembles.
-NSO also performs occasional special events at other venues, such as the 2008 concert performance of Aïda at Cecil College and the 2011 encore performance of our May program at Appoquinimink High School in Middletown, DE.
+View NSO’s performance videos on YouTube.
+The Chamber Series consists of three concerts featuring the Newark Symphony Chamber Orchestra, Newark Symphony Chorus, and various small ensembles.
+NSO also performs Family Concerts and special events at other venues, such as the 2008 concert performance of Aïda at Cecil College and the 2011 encore performance of our May program at Appoquinimink High School in Middletown, DE.

 The Newark Symphony Orchestra grew its reputation for excellence under its first music director, Harley Hastings, who served until 1982.
 From 1982-2009, the NSO was directed by professional conductor Roman Pawlowski, who raised our musical horizons to levels not usually achieved by a volunteer orchestra.
 Simeone Tartaglione, our Music Director since 2010, continues to lead the orchestra into the future!